markehammons/ensime-sbt/README.md

 **Check that again**, if you incorrectly used `~/.sbt/0.13/plugins.sbt` you'll get an sbt resolution error, it really has to be in the `plugins` folder.

+Alternatively, copy the `EnsimePlugin.scala` into your `project` directory (if you're in a corporate environment that doesn't have access to maven central) and make sure you have `scalariform-sbt` installed (you can also install it by copying the file).

 You are also recommended to add the following to your `~/.sbt/0.13/global.sbt` (see debugging section below):

 ```scala